FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/diagnostics/logs/access.md

 # Accessing Logs

-Like other diagnostics, logs are availble to read from the Archivist's [ArchiveAccessor] protocol.
+Like other diagnostics, logs are available to read from the Archivist's [ArchiveAccessor] protocol.
 See the [ArchiveAccessor reference] for general information on the API and its usage.

 ## Parameters